abaikov/cnstra/docs/examples/devtools.md

 devtools.registerCNS(cns);
 ```

+## Usage

-- Run the devtools server and open the panel UI to explore the graph.
+1. Run the DevTools server and open the panel UI to explore the graph
-- Filter signals, inspect context, and measure timings.
+2. Filter signals, inspect context, and measure timings
+3. Monitor real-time signal propagation through your neural network

+For detailed integration instructions, see the [DevTools section](/docs/devtools/overview).